 Robert (Bobby) Birt - As a professional nurse, he enjoys caring for sick, elderly, and chronically ill individuals in the healthcare setting.
 He also enjoys learning more about patient care involving various disease processes and holistic/culturally competent care in chronic illness.
 Bobby is interested in staying up to date with ongoing medical research and believes that evidenced-based medicine should be a driving force in current standards of care.
 He has spent clinical time at Vanderbilt University Medical Center, observing and participating in the care of patients through evidenced-based practice.
 Bobby graduated with a BSN degree from Valdosta State University in 2007 and has nearly seven years of experience caring for patients in the bedside nursing role, primarily in the Emergency Department.
 He recently completed an accredited graduate nursing program at the University of Alabama at Birmingham and received his MSN as an Adult-Gerontology Acute Care Nurse Practitioner.

-Anne Brown, RN, MSN, CDE, is an Adult Nurse Practitioner who is Board Certified in Advanced Diabetes Management as well as an Adult Nurse Practitioner.
-She has 25+ years in clinical practice managing patients with diabetes.
-Research interests include relapse prevention, exercise, continuous glucose sensing, and therapies to prevent or delay type 1 diabetes.
-She holds two degrees from Vanderbilt, serves as an instructor in the School of Nursing at Vanderbilt and an Adjunct at Belmont University.
-In the past, she created and led one of the first outpatient American Diabetes Association Recognized Patient Education Programs in the country and has been a Certified Diabetes Educator.
+Anne is a Family Nurse Practitioner who is Board Certified in Advanced Diabetes Management as well as an Adult Nurse Practitioner.
+She has over 25 years in clinical practice managing patients with type 1 and type 2 diabetes.
+She serves as an instructor in the School of Nursing at Vanderbilt and an Adjunct at Belmont University.
+Anne developed one of the first patient education programs recognized by the American Diabetes Association and has been a Certified Diabetes Educator.

 Katherine Walls Colvin, MSN, APN-BC, is a Board Certified Family Nurse Practitioner in the Vanderbilt Eskind Diabetes Clinic.
 She has a faculty appointment in the Vanderbilt Department of Medicine with degrees from Middle Tennessee State University and Vanderbilt University.
 She specializes in managing patients with type 1 and type 2 diabetes, insulin pumps, Cystic Fibrosis related diabetes, steroid induced diabetes, as well as other endocrine disorders.
 She is concerned with the patient's overall health and wellness and empowering the patient to manage their disease condition.